About the photographs

 All images were shot on large format 4 x 5" and 8 x 10" film.
 The film was hand-processed in small and large drums in the laundry at home.
 Film processing was followed by scanning to a digital file, which was then edited in a minimal way on a computer and output for print (many prints have dust spots and scratches that were deliberately left in tact).
 Shooting portraits this way is challenging for both photographer and model.
 A single shot takes time and there is little room for error.
 Shutter speeds were often very slow, requiring complete stillness from the model for extended periods of time.

 Most, but not all, subjects are professional models.
-All women brought something of themselves to the shoot; from the shed skin of one a pet python to items of jewellery or hand made head pieces.
-The makeup for one of the shoots was made by the model (Bianca Wolff) and myself from local ochre and some ash from the fireplace.
+All women brought something of themselves to the shoot; from the shed skin of a pet python to items of jewellery or hand made head pieces.
+The makeup for one of the shoots was made by the model (Bianca Wolff) and myself using local ochre and some ash from the fireplace.
 These aspects of the photographs are what makes them so very dear to my heart.
-They represent a beautiful collaboration - there was not only one artist involved in the production of these artworks, but many.
+They represent a beautiful collaboration of people.

 EXHIBITION PHOTOS - OPENING NIGHT